In Queensland a safety certificate is needed when:

 - body rust or damage

-The Vehicle Inspection Guidelines explain how a safety certificate inspection is performed and the reasons a vehicle may fail an inspection.
+The Vehicle Inspection Manuals explain how a safety certificate inspection is performed and the reasons a vehicle may fail an inspection.

 A safety certificate inspection is not a comprehensive mechanical inspection on the quality, or life expectancy of a vehicle.
 If you are buying a used vehicle, you should contact a motoring group such as RACQ for a full mechanical inspection.